JacobB33/DeepLearningFinalProject/data/README.md

 python process_data.py
 ```
 This assumes that the folder structure of the nsd dataset is located at`.`/data/nsd``
-The data is processed into a dictionary object that is of the following form:
+The data is processed into a dictionary object that is of the following form (paths are relative from the processed data root):

 ```python
 {